Dynamica-AI/.github/README.md

 # Dynamica
 Ask what you want to achieve, Dynamica will show you the way to do it by showing which buttons to click.

+## General Contact
+For anything related to Dynamica, feel free to contact contact@dynamicaai.com

+---

 # Privacy Policy for Dynamica

 _Last updated: 24 June 2025_